Perspective | America’s rich people could have saved local journalism — and perhaps democracy. They refused.

 But 21st-century success isn’t easy in the newspaper business.
 It requires enlightened ownership, which often means local ownership like that of the Minneapolis Star-Tribune and the Boston Globe.

 The just-sold newspapers are essential to their communities’ well being.
-In fact, it’s no exaggeration to make a more sweeping statement: That healthy local journalism is essential to the functioning of American democracy.
+In fact, it’s no exaggeration to make a more sweeping statement: that healthy local journalism is essential to the functioning of American democracy.

 But it’s dwindling, as more local papers either close their doors or become mere shadows of what they once were.